 “Her unapologetic words deliver eloquent punches, her poetry challenging audiences to look her straight in the eyes and meet her for who she is.
 Kat’s performance is compelling and magnetic.”

 “This kind of work is desperately needed”

 “Perfect mix of raw honesty, humour and beauty”

 “Loved it- brilliant, engaging and vitally important”

 Audience feedback, Alma Theatre

-I found out in May 2019 that I’d been awarded funding from Arts Council England to research and develop my first solo show ‘Dry Season‘.
-This funding has meant that I was able to bring in some amazing partners to work with me on this project.
-I spent the summer rehearsing with my dramaturge/ movement advisor Laura Dannequin up at Ashton Court arts mansion as part of my artist’s residency with Artspace Lifespace.
-Working with her in that space was invaluable for expanding the physicality of my work, and the R&D process was being documented by local filmmakers Black Bark Films, who also produced the promotional showreel.
+In May 2019 I was awarded funding from Arts Council England to research and develop my first spoken word solo show ‘Dry Season‘.
+I spent the summer rehearsing with my dramaturge/ movement advisor Laura Dannequin up at Ashton Court arts mansion as part of my artist’s residency with Artspace Lifespace, which was invaluable for expanding the physicality of my work.
+The R&D process was documented by local filmmakers Black Bark Films, who also produced the promotional showreel.

 - 23rd-25th Aug, Red Sea Travel Agency, Shambala Festival.
 With artist’s Q&A and accompanying interactive creative workshops.
 Free.

 - 29th Aug, The Arts Mansion, Ashton Court, Bristol.
-Low-tech scratch performance and artists Q&A. Free.
+Scratch performance and artists Q&A. Free.